 The notification "snsAMessage" contains the message associated with the alarm or the system event.
 Documentation on alarms is available online in the security KB, or accessible via the administration interface, in the System events module when you click on the Show help link for each event.

-The descriptions of system alarms are also given in the chapter SYSTEM EVENTS in the section List of events.
+The descriptions of system alarms are also given in the section SYSTEM EVENTS > List of events.

 Management information bases (MIBs)

 Stormshield Network MIBs

 Here is the list of fields of Stormshield Network MIBs, CLI commands corresponding and console commands.